henriorespati/yolox-delta-microshift/README.md

 ## Prerequisites

-- RHEL 9 EC2 instance with MicroShift installed and running
+- MicroShift installed and running
 - Podman for building the container image
 - `oc` CLI configured with MicroShift kubeconfig
 - EBS volume attached and mounted (for container storage)